-We investigate the pathophysiological roles of mitochondrial Ca2+ regulation.
+We investigate the molecular mechanisms and pathophysiological roles of mitochondrial Ca2+ transport, signaling, and homeostasis.

 Mitochondrial Ca2+ controls the life and death of mammalian cells.
-It regulates ATP output in mitochondria, and plays central roles in initiating programmed cell death.
-Perturbation of mitochondrial Ca2+ hemeostasis has been linked to progression of neurodegenerative diseases, such as the Alzheimer's Disease, and death of cardiac muscles during myocardial ischemia reperfusion.
+It regulates intracellular Ca2+ signals, modulates ATP synthesis in mitochondria, and plays key roles in programmed cell death.
+Perturbation of mitochondrial Ca2+ homeostasis has been linked to progression of neurodegenerative diseases (e.g., Alzheimer's) and injury of cardiac muscles during myocardial-ischemia reperfusion.

 We ask the following questions:

-3. Can we treat pathological conditions by manipulating mitochondrial Ca2+?
+3. How could we treat pathological conditions by manipulating mitochondrial Ca2+ transport?

 Our research extends from molecular to cellular levels.